zuplo/docs/docs/articles/cache.md

 The `CacheStorage` is exposed as the `caches` global object.
 This object allows you to open instances of a `Cache`.
-When calling `caches.open` if the named cache does not exist it will be created, otherwise the existing cache will be returned.
+When calling `caches.open` if the named cache doesn't exist it will be created, otherwise the existing cache will be returned.

 **Definition**